-Australian Vo eterinary Association Prevention / Mitigation / Risk reduction Maintain a volunteer data base of veterinarians and veterinary nurses.
-In consultation with DEDJTR and DELWP prepare & distribute fact sheets & other technical information to veterinarians treating injured animals Response In level 2 and 3 incidents with significant animal welfare impacts, the AVA will activate the AVA Emergency Taskforce to: Contact AVA members and other relevant stakeholders who may be affected to gather information about the situation.
+• Prevention / Mitigation / Risk reduction Maintain a volunteer data base of veterinarians and veterinary nurses.
+In consultation with DJPR and DELWP prepare &amp; distribute fact sheets &amp; other technical information to veterinarians treating injured animals Response In level 2 and 3 incidents with significant animal welfare impacts, the AVA will activate the AVA Emergency Taskforce to: Contact AVA members and other relevant stakeholders who may be affected to gather information about the situation.
 Inform AVA members and other relevant stakeholders about the emergency response.
 Utilise the resources of the AVA Communications Team as appropriate.
-Assist DELWP and DEDJTR with the dissemination of relevant information.
+Assist DELWP and DJPR with the dissemination of relevant information.
 Relief Facilitate communication between veterinarians and the AVA through activation of the 1300 number, mobile telephone contact and electronic communications.
-Facilitate context with volunteer veterinarians and veterinary pursue to Facilitate contact with volunteer veterinarians and veterinary nurses to establish opportunities to assist in the provision of animal welfare support
+Facilitate contact with volunteer veterinarians and veterinary nurses to establish opportunities to assist in the provision of animal welfare support services in affected areas.

-- services in affected areas.Assist in the identification of veterinarians and practices within affected - Report urgent animal welfare needs arising from the emergency to DEDJTR and DELWP.

-- Liaise with DEDJTR, DELWP and veterinarians and practices within and adjoining the impacted area to develop options to address unmet animal welfare needs - Liaise with pharmaceutical companies using their distribution networks to transport essential supplies to existing practices and any triage sites established in response to the emergency. - In consultation with DELWP liaise with Zoos Victoria in the dissemination of information and advice for veterinarians regarding the treatment of wildlife.
+- Assist in the identification of veterinarians and practices within affected regions. - Report urgent animal welfare needs arising from the emergency to DJPR and DELWP. - Liaise with DJPR, DELWP and veterinarians and practices within and adjoining the impacted area to develop options to address unmet animal welfare needs - Liaise with pharmaceutical companies using their distribution networks to transport essential supplies to existing practices and any triage sites established in response to the emergency. - In consultation with DELWP liaise with Zoos Victoria in the dissemination of information and advice for veterinarians regarding the treatment of wildlife.